WATCH: President Trump & Coronavirus Task Force hold Thursday morning press conference

 The President says this is what is most important to him.
 He explained that while vaccines require extensive testing, therapies are less complex to develop and will help people during the very earliest stages of COVID-19.

-He explained that this is why llinical trials are already underway for various therapies and the president is working to grant access to all sorts of Americans who'll need the drugs.
+He explained that this is why clinical trials are already underway for various therapies and the president is working to grant access to all sorts of Americans who'll need the drugs.

 The President emphasized that very soon, a list of the most promising therapies will be released to Americans.